-I’ve been a history professor at Wright State University (Dayton, Ohio) for twenty-five years now, ever since I earned my Ph.D. in European and military history at Purdue University.
+I’ve been a history professor at Wright State University (Dayton, Ohio) for twenty-nine years now, ever since I earned my Ph.D. in European and military history at Purdue University.
 I started my undergrad education (at SUNY/Potsdam) bound and determined to be a scholar of the American Civil War.
 But I became interested in American military history in a broader sense, then in the European context of that military history, then in eighteenth-century European military history…and by the time I went to Purdue I was fairly convinced that my professional future was in eighteenth-century Prussia.
 Yes, I know, that sounds impossible, but if you study history for a living you know what I mean.
 At Purdue I had the great good fortune to study under the late, great, and thoroughly demanding Gunther E. Rothenberg, one of the premier Napoleonic scholars of the past century, and with Charles Ingrao, an equally distinguished scholar of early modern German and Austrian history.

 At Wright State I teach all kinds of history, mostly (and predictably) Western Civ courses (that all undergrads there have to take), plus courses in American military history, European military history, religion and politics in European history, Scandinavian history…you get the picture.
 It’s a real grab-bag, and one of the things I’ve loved about teaching at Wright State is the freedom to teach – practically – whatever I want to teach.
 For two years now – by way of an example – I’ve been teaching a course on “Military Technology and the Art of War, 1750-1914,” which is in essence a course on the history of firearms.
 One of the little rabbit-holes I’ve gone down over the years.